 - The Timeline will then record and show the activities that you performed while connected to that user account.

 The Timeline can work on multiple devices and sync your activities from one Windows 10 PC to another.
 If you want to see your activities from the PC that you are using right now, on your other Windows 10 devices, you must check the box that says “Let Windows sync my activities from this PC to the cloud.”

 Using Timeline Feature

-You can open timeline feature on Windows 10 simply by click or tap on its button (looks like a series of empty squares and a tiny scrollbar) from the taskbar. which should be positioned to the right side of Cortana’s search box.
-Or you can use keyboard shortcut Windows + Tab keys simultaneously to access Timeline feature.
+You can open the timeline feature on Windows 10 simply by click or tap on its button (looks like a series of empty squares and a tiny scrollbar) from the taskbar. which should be positioned to the right side of Cortana’s search box.
+Or you can use keyboard shortcut Windows + Tab keys simultaneously to access the Timeline feature.

 You’ll see your current activities in large snapshots across the top rows and then your previous activities in smaller snapshots below.

 Scroll up and down to move through your Timeline or drag the selector on the right-hand side, and you can click on “See all” to open up the view and see all of a day’s activities by the hour.
 You can click on “See only top activities” to condense the view.